A child’s greatest emotional need is to feel appreciated. Let’s look at why it is extremely important to appreciate your child and become a WOWParent.

 Some parents do the opposite.
 They consistently tell their children, what they are great at.
 For the slightest of improvements, the child gets appreciated.
 This spurs the child forward.

 When you need to show them the capability they have, appreciate them, motivate them.
 Help them set new targets.
 Show them you are already excited about what they have done and you believe they can do more.

-In life, to have healthy self-esteem, we all need appreciation and motivation.
-Growing kids need a lot more of motivation and appreciation than we adults do.
+To summarize, in life, to have healthy self-esteem, we all need appreciation and motivation.
+Growing kids need a lot more motivation and appreciation than we adults do.
 Lack of this appreciation and motivation leads to a complex in kids.